MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-php.md

     ?>
     ```

 4. Create a new file named *WebAuthHelper.php*, and add the code as shown in the following example.
-Edit the *ClientId*, *ClientSecret*, *RedirectUri*, and *DeveloperToken* values with your own credentials.
+You must edit the sample below with the ClientId, ClientSecret, and RedirectionUri that were provisioned when you [registered your application](../guides/authentication-oauth.md#registerapplication).
+You'll also need to edit the example with your production [developer token](~/guides/get-started.md#get-developer-token).

     ```php
     <?php